awsdocs/aws-step-functions-developer-guide/doc_source/connectors-sqs.md

   }
 }
 ```

+To learn more about receiving messages in Amazon SQS, see [Receive and Delete Your Message](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.html#step-receive-delete-message) in the Amazon Simple Queue Service Developer Guide\.

 For information on how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for Integrated Services](connectors-iam-templates.md)\.